-Glaciers and ice caves are fleeting natural phenomenons.
+Glaciers and ice caves are fleeting natural phenomena.
 Temperature changes and geothermal activity cause new caves to form every year, so catch them while you can!

 Visits to the ice caves allow you to take in the diverse landscapes of Iceland.
 After your ice cave tour, speed across the glaciers on a snowmobile or lace up your boots for a glacier hike!

 Hike Volcanoes And Explore Lava Caves

 Glittering blue ice caves aren’t the only natural wonders in Iceland.
 One of the most active volcanoes in the country, Mt.
 Katla, sits beneath the expansive Kötlujökull Glacier.
 You can hike across the volcano and explore the blue-and-black striped lava cave beneath the glacier as part of our Northern Lights Tour from Reykjavik.

 Marvel at the ash-covered caves inside the glacier, a complete contrast to the translucent ice caves.
 Take a ride across the land of fire and ice and explore this natural masterpiece!

 At the top of any Iceland bucket list is the spectacular celestial phenomenon of the aurora borealis.
 Grab your camera and ride out into the frozen wilderness on a snowmobile to see one of Mother Nature's unmatched wonders.

 Winter is the best time to hunt for these emerald auroras, making November in Iceland one of the best times to chase the Northern Lights!
 Join a Northern Lights tour with an expert aurora guide to find the best viewing spots.